madelynncharron/threat-hunting-scenario-credential-access-dc/README.md

 ```
 agent.name: "PROXY-01"
 ```
-The query results pointed to a Wazuh-monitored host named `PROXY-01`.
+The repeated references to `PROXY-01` in the alert descriptions, combined with the `PROXY-01$` machine account appearing in the `FS-01` events, pointed to a known system.
 I confirmed this with the IT team in standup, who verified the IP belongs to the organization's MFA Authentication Proxy — cross-checking the log data against a human source rather than relying on the hostname alone.

 #### What Was Found
 - No Wazuh agent exists for PROXY-01 — it is not enrolled in Wazuh monitoring